jadecobra/python_tdd_exercises/source/classes.rst

 In object oriented programming there is a concept called `Inheritance <https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming>`_\ ).
 With Inheritance we can define new ``(objects)`` that inherit from other existing ``(objects)``.
 This makes creating things easier because we do not have to reinvent or rewrite things that already exist, we can inherit them instead.

-Define a Class with inheritance
+How to define a Class with inheritance
 -------------------------------

 To use inheritance we specify the "parent" in parentheses when we define the new object (the child) to establish the relationship